elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 title: 'CS2107 - Lecture 1: Encryption'
 ---

+- Confidentiality - The infomation of the users
+- Integrity -  Modification of process/infomation
+- Availability - Availability of the services for the user
+- non-repudiation - Gurantees only the specific person can access

 # Definition
 An encryption scheme also known as cipher consist of envryption and decryption.
 ![]({{site.baseurl}}/img/CS2107-1-1.PNG)